 My block is long, as typical in California, and I-shaped.
 It consists mostly of older single homes.
 There’s one apartment building located directly across the street from me, while The East Oakland Health Center and a car repair shop are down the block.
 Illegal dumping occurs frequently in front of the shop, and homeless people reside in their cars.
 On more than one occasion, I’ve asked the owner of the business to clean up the unsightly waste that sometimes sits on the sidewalk for days.
 Occasionally, people collecting recyclables rummage through the trash.

 For the past few months, there’s been construction along the bus line on International Boulevard.
-According to a fact sheet emailed to me by Robert Lyles of AC Transit, an $178 billion dollar project called The East Bay Bus Rapid Transit (BRT) paid for by them and other agencies, is going to be a light rail on wheels (like in San Francisco/San Jose).
+According to a fact sheet emailed to me by Robert Lyles of AC Transit, an $178 billion dollar project called The East Bay Bus Rapid Transit (BRT), paid for by them and other agencies, is going to be a light rail on wheels (like in San Francisco/San Jose).
 It’ll provide faster, more convenient service such as the ability to pay on the platform.
-It was due for completion in winter 2017.
+But there hasn’t been much construction for several weeks, only an out-of-date “No Parking from 8/28 – 10/2017” sign.
 I spoke with Avraham Halwani of Avraham Supplies, who says it’s hurting business because there’s no room for parking.
-I agreed with him that there hasn’t been much construction for several weeks and AC Transit’s “No Parking From 8/28-10/2017” sign, leaves him to conclude they’ll probably be done by winter 2018 instead.

 Halwani also said a nearby furniture store is going out of business but there’s no indication.
 Halwani’s business has been in East Oakland for several years but is moving due to the poor location for his product of restaurants and bakery equipment.
 Contrarily, Perry’s Furniture’s “Going Out of Business” sign is large!
 In a phone conversation, the owner, Shawn Perry, said after 65 years in the community he is closing due to health reasons.
 The expected closing date is by February and they’ll probably be moving out of state.
 Everything is currently up to 75 percent off!!!
 I’ve written to the city about using it for a 99 Cents Only Store.
 I like to purchase my fresh fruits and veggies there instead of the flea and farmer’s markets.

 There used to be three nail shops in a two -block radius, one moved a few months ago.
-Now it’s a Metro PCS and a corner store that I use more often due to prices and inventory.
+Now it’s a Metro PCS, next to a corner store that I use less often than the one kitty- corner due to prices and inventory.
 The next block to the left sat Prime Time Nutrition, mostly for WIC clients, recently closed; there’s another at the Eastmont Mall.
 H&M Laundromat is a few doors away, they’re costly as well.
 Crossroads Shelter and McDonald’s on 73rd have similar abstract architectural designs in an otherwise regular-looking neighborhood.

 In the next block to the right stands Roots Caribbean Restaurant and Braids and Locs; they popped up pretty quickly a few months ago.
 Last week I noticed a Cash for Gold and Silver Store.
 The CP Bannon Mortuary and the East Oakland Hope Faith Center sit amidst all, both have large parking lots.
 I wonder if they’d make them multi-level if they’d generate revenue for them and build the community.
 A new BBQ joint is opening soon across the street from ETM.
 A bus depot with the bus connections for several lines sits at ETM that’ll bring consumers from downtown Oakland, San Leandro, and Lake Merritt, an Oakland scenic attraction.